-- Earning less than a B in more than one course at any time during the didactic curriculum. - Earning less than a B after retaking the same course. - Failing one level I fieldwork course or failing more than one level II fieldwork course. - Involvement in a severe ethical or legal situation during the 14-week doctoral experience. - If the student does not demonstrate sufficient progress during the 14-week doctoral experience, the student may receive a failing grade. - If the student fails the doctoral experience, they may be dismissed from the Kettering College OTD program. - Please refer to the KC OTD Doctoral Experience Manual for a detailed explanation of this policy and procedure. - Breaching professional ethics. - Exhibiting behavior that might pose a threat to other people or property. - Professional skills probation for more than one semester.

-A student may be dismissed from the OTD program for any violation of a program policy.
+- Earning less than a B in more than one course at any time during the didactic curriculum regardless of a previous progression plan (e.g., if a student fails a class in the first semester, returns a year later, successfully passes the first semester, but then fails in a subsequent semester, this student will be academically dismissed from the program). - Earning less than a B after retaking the same course (e.g., if a student fails a class, returns a year later and fails the same class again, this student will be academically dismissed from the program). - Failing one Level I fieldwork. - Failing more than one Level II fieldwork. - Involvement in a severe ethical or legal situation during the 14-week doctoral experience. - Failing to demonstrate sufficient progress during the 14-week doctoral capstone experience may result in a failing grade.
+If the student fails the doctoral capstone experience, they may be dismissed from the Kettering College OTD program. - Breaching professional ethics. - Exhibiting behavior that might pose a threat to other people or property. - Professional skills probation for more than one five-week cycle. - A student may be dismissed from the OTD program for any violation of a program policy.